 Hyperimmunoglobulinemia D syndrome

 HIDS typically presents in infancy with a median age of onset of 6 months.
 The primary manifestation of HIDS is recurrent febrile attacks occurring at varied intervals with duration of 3-7 days.
 Frequent triggers of febrile attacks include vaccinations, illness, and emotional stress.
 The attacks may begin with a prodrome of headache and malaise followed by the onset of a high fever, often 40°C (104°F) or higher.
-Patients may also experience tender cervical lymphadenopathy, abdominal pain, diarrhea, vomiting, arthralgias or nonerosive arthritis, splenomegaly, oral or genital ulcers, and pharyngitis.
+Patients may also experience tender cervical lymphadenopathy, abdominal pain, diarrhea, vomiting, arthralgias or nonerosive arthritis, splenomegaly, oral ulcers (in up to a half of patients) or genital ulcers, and pharyngitis.
 Cutaneous manifestations are observed in about 70% of patients with HIDS; however, skin findings do not necessarily occur with every febrile attack.
 The skin findings include erythema nodosum, vasculitis, urticarial lesions, and a morbilliform eruption.

 Although a few cases of associated amyloidosis have been reported, amyloidosis is not typically seen with HIDS.

-Note: It is rare for symptoms to first manifest in those older than 5 years of age, so other periodic fever syndromes should be considered first in such cases.
+Note: It is rare for symptoms to first manifest in those older than 5 years, so other periodic fever syndromes should be considered first in such cases.

 D82.8 – Immunodeficiency associated with other specified major defects